luxdragon/DW-Trainer/README.md

 # DW-Trainer
-This application helps German lerners revise complex German vocabulary (B2, C1 and C2) from my dictionary of words, which I collected from German books that I've read.
+This application helps German learners revise complex German vocabulary (B2, C1 and C2) from my dictionary of words, which I collected from German books that I've read.
 The words mostly have their explanations from Duden in German, but some of them have a pure English or Slovene translation.
 DW stands for Deutscher Wortschatz, which is German for German vocabulary.

 ## What DW-Trainer does
 It will select a word from the dictionary and ask you about its meaning.
 You should come up with a definition or explain the meaning and click on next.
 Then the solution is displayed and a new word selected.